Clean Water Mobile Learning Center

 Marsha E. Pando, Superintendent, The Lamphere Schools

 I was so impressed with Wyland Foundation, the mission and the connection you are making with children in the community.
-My niece had an opportunity to see the Mobile Learning Experience and I promised her she could have the hat when I signed up.
+My niece had an opportunity to see the Mobile Learning Center and I promised her she could have the hat when I signed up.

 Krista Struve, Director, Corporate Sponsorship and Events, Casa Calina Centers for Rehabilitation Foundation